By Dr. Mercola

 The vast majority of diabetics are clueless about how to reverse it, and many don’t even realize that they can.
 They believe their fate has been sealed and all they can do now is “control” it.
 More than 50 percent of type 2 diabetics are also not even aware they have diabetes.

-The latest statistics indicate the U.S. now has up to 24 million people with diagnosed diabetes, which is 8 percent of our total population.
+The latest statistics1 indicate the U.S. now has up to 24 million people with diagnosed diabetes, which is eight percent of our total population.
 However, the picture is even grimmer when it comes to the prevalence of pre-diabetes (impaired fasting glucose).

 Almost 26 percent of U.S. adults over the age of 20 and more than 35 percent of seniors (age 60 and older) are pre-diabetics.
 In total, that’s 57 million Americans walking around with pre-diabetes, in addition to the 24 million who have already crossed the line.